AmasaDelano/dw-srd-offline/src/markdown/Moves.md

 ## Hack and Slash

-When you **attack an enemy in melee**, roll+Str.
+When you **attack an enemy in melee**, roll+STR.
 On a 10+ you deal your damage to the enemy and avoid their attack.
 At your option, you may choose to do +1d6 damage but expose yourself to the enemy’s attack.
 On a 7–9, you deal your damage to the enemy and the enemy makes an attack against you.

 ## Volley

-When you **take aim and shoot at an enemy at range**, roll+Dex.
+When you **take aim and shoot at an enemy at range**, roll+DEX.
 On a 10+ you have a clear shot—deal your damage.
 On a 7–9, choose one \(whichever you choose you deal your damage\):

 - You have to move to get the shot placing you in danger of the GM’s choice
 - You have to take what you can get: -1d6 damage